phoefgen/udacity-catalog/README.md

 ## Site Operation

-A dev server runs in the vagrant box, serving files to the world from port 5000.
+A dev server runs in the vagrant box, serving files to the world from localhost port 5000.
 Access the site with a web browser on the vagrant host.

   1) Dummy data is dumped at install.